Triss2332/exercises-app/exercises.md

 Create a dashboard application to monitor your progress with exercises.
 The dashboard should contain these components:

-- Exercise List: show a card for each exercise in the data object
+-[OK] Exercise List: show a card for each exercise in the data object

-- Exercise card: show exercise info and status
+-[OK] Exercise card: show exercise info and status

+-[OK] Change status task

+- Add new task

 - Graph: A graph of your choice that show a meaningful statistics about exercises (%completion, avg score, trends)